Mark W. Batchelder Attorney at Law 5041 Trail Lake Drive, Fort Worth, Texas 76133 817-926-5555

 Mediator’s Introductory Statement—The mediator asks if the parties can agree to the rules.

-Opening Statements by the Parties—The parties complain about the past.
-The mediator should allow each person an uninterrupted opening statement before asking questions.
+Opening Statements by the Parties—The parties mostly complain about the past.
+The mediator should allow every person an uninterrupted opening statement before asking any questions.
 The mediator should listen to the parties about what they want and what options they think are possible.
-Eventually, the mediator may use restatement to ensure that each party heard the positive ideas and possible solutions offered by the other party.
-The point is not for the mediator to know all the details about the past.
-Instead, the mediator leads the way toward the future by moving on to the next Phase even before the parties do.
+After all the parties speak, the mediator may use restatement to ensure that each party heard the positive ideas and possible solutions offered by the others.
+The mediator does not need to know details about the past.
+Instead, the mediator leads the way toward the future by moving on to the next Phase even before the parties move on.

 Issue and Problem Identification Between the Parties—The mediator asks each party, “What do you want?”
-The mediator may continue to ask this or a similar question until the parties give real answers.
+The mediator may repeat this or a similar question until the parties give real answers.
 The mediator’s goal is for the parties to exchange information and to begin to focus on the present and the future instead of the past.
-Usually, the less the mediator says, the better—it is easier to maintain neutrality when asking only simple, non-threatening questions like “How do you respond?
+Usually, the less the mediator says, the better—to prompt someone to talk or respond, the mediator may simply look at that person, or use his or her name as a question.
+It is easier to maintain neutrality when asking only simple, non-threatening questions which begin with the word, “How…?

 Negotiation and Option Generating by the Parties—The mediator asks each party, “How can we reach an agreement?”
-The mediator may continue to ask this or a similar question until the parties give real answers.
+The mediator may repeat this or a similar question until the parties give real answers or the mediator may guide the parties in brainstorming.
 The mediator’s goal is for the parties to generate their own ideas to resolve the dispute with the focus on the future.
 The parties will like their own ideas better than the mediator’s ideas.
 The mediator should not be a solution seller!

 The Parties Reach an Impasse—The parties may regress to an earlier Phase of the mediation process and may be emotionally focused on the past or may feel that there is no possible solution to the dispute.
 The mediator should use impasse-breaking techniques to remind the parties to focus on the future.
 The mediator may continue to ask the parties “What do you want?” or “How can we reach an agreement?.”
 The mediator may ask each party to explain the negative impact of failing to settle the dispute now.
-The mediator may also call for a recess where each side of the dispute meets privately to confer with their associates or attorneys without the presence of the mediator.
-Or, the mediator may call for a caucus where the mediator meets privately with each of the parties.
+The mediator may call for a recess where each side of the dispute meets privately to confer with their associates or attorneys without the presence of the mediator.
+Or, the mediator may call for a caucus so that the mediator can meet privately with each of the parties perhaps to discuss additional information which the parties are reluctant to reveal.
+In a caucus, the mediator must still maintain neutrality and must not reveal anything discussed in a caucus with a party to anyone else without that party’s permission.

 Closure—The mediator should thank the parties for their efforts and congratulate them for reaching an agreement.
-The mediator should remember that the parties may not feel wonderful about their compromises, but the mediator hopes that the parties will feel that the process of mediation was fair and worthwhile.
+The mediator should remember (but not say) that the parties may not feel wonderful about their compromises.
+By maintaining neutrality, the mediator can ensure that the parties will feel that the mediation was fair and worthwhile.

 Note: This Overview reflects the individual style of the author and is not the only correct way to mediate.